Jellonator/700000items/README.md

 All items generated with this mod are seeded.
 Items with the same name will have the same stats and effects.

 There is not actually 700,000 items.
-Currently, the name generator can not even generate 700,000 item names.
-Beyond that, Having 700,000 items in the game would likely have huge performance repercussions(as noted above).
+Having 700,000 items in the game would likely have huge performance repercussions(as noted above).

 Due to name collisions, this mod may not generate all of the items that are